 Do Collagen Skincare Products Really Do Anything?

 Although collagen face serums work, solely using collagen alone cannot replace lost collagen.
-Collagen can, however, improve the appearance of your skin.
-Unfortunately, scientists believe that collagen-exclusive skin care products such as collagen face serums or creams can be ineffective in promoting collagen production when not paired with other essential active ingredients.
+Collagen can, however, improve the appearance of your skin to reduce the appearance of fine lines and wrinkles.
+Unfortunately, scientists believe that collagen-exclusive skin care products such as a collagen face serum or cream can be ineffective in promoting collagen production when not paired with other essential active ingredients.
 Simply because scientifically, the collagen molecule is too large to penetrate the dermis.

 So if the collagen molecule is too large to penetrate the dermis, then what is all the hype about?
 How does collagen serum work if collagen molecules are too big to be topically effective?